 Type Y and press the Enter key.
 You will leave the install utility and return to the operating system prompt in the Thoroughbred Basic home directory.
-To continue this procedure, please turn to Subsection Begin the Terminal Definition Procedure.
+To continue this procedure, please refer to the section titled Begin the Terminal Definition Procedure.